EPA's Role in the Arctic Council

 EPA leads U.S. government participation in the Arctic Contaminants Action Programme (ACAP) Working Group,Exit which seeks to reduce contamination from hazardous chemicals and waste, as well as reduce emissions of black carbon and other short lived climate forcers (SLCFs).
 EPA also plays a leadership role in several specialized task forces such as co-chairing the Short Lived Climate Pollutants (SLCP) Expert Group, Exitwhich focuses on black carbon, methane and associated tropospheric ozone.
 Through this group, EPA works on the reduction of black carbon from diesel sources in the Russian Arctic, and leading the Black Carbon Diesel Initiative under the Arctic Black Carbon Initiative (ABCI).

 In ACAP, EPA works with its partners to identify sources of contamination, demonstrate pollution control technologies, and implement projects which can be replicated throughout the Arctic.
-EPA played a leadership role in developing issue-specific Project Steering Groups (PSGs) as part of ACAP to directly address a range of important topics, such as:
+These projects typically include partners from multiple Arctic nations that cooperate to implement projects through technical Expert Groups (EG).
+EPA has played a leadership role in ACAP projects, such as:

 1. Short Lived Climate Pollutants.
 These are gases or particles which remain in the atmosphere for a few days or weeks, but warm the climate by trapping outgoing radiation from leaving the earth’s surface.
-The first project of this PSG proposed by the United States focuses on black carbon, one of several Short Lived Climate Pollutants.
+The first project of this EG, which was proposed by the United States, focuses on black carbon, one of several Short Lived Climate Pollutants.
 Recent studies have suggested that black carbon may be responsible for 30-50 percent of observed warming in the Arctic.

 EPA also participates in other ACAP activities such as the Indigenous People’s Contaminants Action Program, which aims to increase the involvement of Arctic indigenous communities in reducing exposure and impact of contaminants in their communities.